 This is one of the most important features, as insurance premiums go up as you age.
 You are encouraged to choose insurance that’s not tied to one lender.
 Even when you change lenders, your original premium will be kept reflecting the mortgage amount.

-With collateral charge the lender registers your mortgage for 100 to 125% of current property value.
+With collateral charge the lender registers your mortgage for 100-125% of current property value.
 When your property rises in value you can borrow more without needing to refinance.
-However, you should be knowledgeable to the disadvantages: Collateral mortgages make it more expensive to change lenders during the term, (or even when term ends) and you cannot take a second mortgage.
+However, you should be knowledgeable to the disadvantages: collateral mortgages make it more expensive to change lenders during the term (or even when term ends) and you cannot take a second mortgage.

-In case of miss-payments the bank will have access to all your investment portfolio, personal and business related and will be able to take possession to repay the debt.
+In case of missed payments the bank will have access to all your investment portfolio, both personal and business related, and will be able to take possession to repay the debt.